codmpm/node-red-contrib-loxone/README.md

 or the [webservice documenation](https://www.loxone.com/enen/kb/web-services/).

 The connection to the miniserver is encrypted (hashed) via node-lox-ws-api (only for control-in and control-out), AES-256-CBC for command encryption is possible but should not be needed in the local network.
-The AES Encryption only applies to the control-out node, the credentials for the connection are hashed anyway and will not be transmitted in plaintext.
+The AES Encryption only applies to the nodes, the credentials for the connection are hashed anyway and will not be transmitted in plaintext.
 Keepalive is handled via `node-lox-ws-api`.